azka-begh/terraform_begin/modules/README.md

 ## Challenges
    * One common need of infrastructure management is to build environments like staging, production etc with similar setup but keeping environment variables different.
    *  When we use modules directly, the resources will be replicas of code in the modules.
+   *  Variables can help with this.

 ## Using Variables in Modules
    * To make modules flexible, variables can be used.
 In the root module, a variable file can be maintained.
    * But this is not a safe approach.
-As users in the child modules can assign a value to these variables and override the root module ones.
+As users in the child modules can assign a value to these variables and override the default values.
    * Instead of using variables, locals are recommended.